joblib/joblib/doc/user_guide/parallel_numpy.rst

 ``share_gpu_arrays`` accepts three values:

-- ``"auto"`` (the default): share device arrays larger than ``max_nbytes`` when a spawn-based process backend is used, and silently fall back to regular (host round-trip) pickling otherwise.
+- ``"auto"`` (the default): share device arrays larger than ``max_nbytes`` when a spawn-based process backend is used, and fall back to regular (host round-trip) pickling otherwise.
 This keeps existing code working unchanged.
+  The fallback is silent, except that a start method incompatible with CUDA (``fork``) is reported when a GPU framework is in use.
 - ``"on"``: share every device array regardless of ``max_nbytes`` and raise an error if sharing is requested but not feasible (for instance with the ``fork`` start method, which is incompatible with CUDA).